tea2code/make-it-hit/README.md

 ## Points

+### Plus Points:
-Every target gives a specific amount of points.
-Currently you get a penalty of five points for every bumb with an object or the border and for every second you geht another penalty of five points.
+- Every target gives a specific amount of points.
+- Every bumb with an object or the border gives two points.
+- And for every second left you get 5 points (fractions are calculated).

+### Minus Points:

+- Currently nothing.

 ## Level Format